Partakithware/Galaxy-Ubisoft-Automatic-Update/README.md

  When ubisoft updates ID's you should be fine from now on.

  Fix-method I used: Sloppy requiring minimal changes by using a physical update (not best practice)

+ Big thanks to "ShadixAced" on GOG as they provided the link for getting the updated ID's via the API.